What Is It? | Research | Potential Risks | Members' Opinions | How To Use | Get Support

 Before you try castor oil for eczema, be sure to get medical advice from a professional.
 They can help you decide if castor oil is the right solution for you.
 If it is, they can help you decide how to use it for maximal effectiveness.

 If you’ve been diagnosed with eczema, you know what it’s like to journey through life with the condition.
 You probably also know that people who don’t live with eczema don’t know what it’s like.
 MyEczemaTeam is the social network designed to connect people living with eczema.
-Members come together to ask questions, join in ongoing conversations, or share their own experiences of life with eczema.
+More than 43,000 members come together to ask questions, join in ongoing conversations, or share their own experiences of life with eczema.

 Have you tried castor oil to manage your eczema symptoms?
 Share your thoughts in the comments below or by posting on MyEczemaTeam.